alvinng4/Gravity-Simulator/README.md

 | Runge–Kutta–Fehlberg 7(8) | 1e-4 to 1e-8 |

 ### IAS15
-IAS15 (Implicit integrator with Adaptive time Stepping, 15th order) is a highly optimized and efficient method to simulate the system.
+IAS15 (Implicit integrator with Adaptive time Stepping, 15th order) is a highly optimized and efficient integrator.
 It is the default method of the plotting module.

 Recommended tolerance*: 1e-9

 *For reference only

 ## Feedback and Bugs
-This is my first programming project after learning programming for 6 months.
+This is my first programming project after learning programming for 7 months, so there could be a lot of bugs.
-If you find any bugs or want to give me your feedback, you are welcomed to let me know by sending an email to alvinng324@gmail.com or open an issue.
+If you find any bugs or want to give me your feedback, please feel free to let me know by sending an email to alvinng324@gmail.com or open an issue.

 ## Data References
 1. Horizons System, Jet Propulsion Laboratory, https://ssd.jpl.nasa.gov/horizons/